samgoree/data-science-notes/_chapters/9-statistical_inference.md

 ### Conclusion

-This chapter has provided a brief overview of the topic of statistical inference.
+This chapter has provided a brief introduction to the topic of statistical inference.
 The point of studying this topic in a data science class is to give you a taste of the kinds of questions that statisticians think about, not to give a full training in statistics.
 Hypothesis testing in particular is a complicated topic which is highly relevant to every scientific discipline.
 Future scientists should make sure to take a course (such as Stonehill's MTH 225) dedicated to understanding it.